schmaustech/hypershift-blog/README.md

 PULLSECRET=pull-secret.json
 ~~~

-With our variables defined let move onto creating a temporary directory for our Hypershift install:
+With our variables defined let move onto creating a temporary directory for our Hypershift install, copy in our kubeconfig and pull-secret:

 ~~~bash
 $ mkdir /tmp/hypershift